Steinshark/cloudGPT/readme.md

 ## Current Work
 Here you'll find my LLM project - a 1B parameter GPT-2 style model.
 This model was trained on mainly English and Python Code, uses RoPE, has a vocab of 32768, and is a project I love to spend late nights perfecting!
-Currently were on the Finetuning phase.
+Currently we're on the Finetuning phase.
 I'm using ELI5, Baize, Natural Questions, code Alpaca, and a Reddit dataset as an unsupervised dataset.
 Next, I'll be collecting human feedback on response pairs to try to perform some RLHF - stay tuned, I hope I can actually get people to participate.

 ## Usage